jdtogni78/ai_term/README.md

 The system runs the terminal commands, capturing the stdout and stderr, and command.
 When an error occurs the AI is called to review the output and make a suggestion for the next command.
 You can also request for AI help with a command "askai <question/request>".

+## Improvements

+* Use groq for faster responses
+* Use streaming so UI doesnt freeze